College of Education & Human Services

 Meet the Dean's Office Staff

-Erskine Smith, Associate Dean for Administration
+Erskine Smith, Interim Dean

 Erskine’s primary responsibilities are in the areas of budget, personnel, enrollment management, contract implementation and facilities.
 Prior to joining the Dean’s Office, Smith served as department chair of Dietetics, Fashion Merchandising, and Hospitality since 2004.
 Before coming to WIU, Smith served as chair and associate professor of family and consumer sciences at the University of Mississippi, associate director of the division of applied research of the National Food Service Management Institute and an assistant professor of food service management at the University of Southern Mississippi.
 He has also served as the director of the School of Home Economics at Southern Mississippi and as an administrative intern in the Office of the Chancellor at the University of Tennessee at Chattanooga.
 Smith has also worked as a clinical dietitian in the private sector.
 He received his bachelor's degree from Middle Tennessee State University and his master's and doctoral degrees from the University of Tennessee-Knoxville.
 Smith also holds a certificate from The Miami Valley Hospital Dietetic Internship Program.

 Dale Adkins, Associate Dean for Academic Affairs